NordVPN vs ExpressVPN comparison in 2025

 Usability level | Easy to set up | Easy to set up |

-While NordVPN and ExpressVPN apps for Windows and Mac are easy to install and use, they offer a totally different approach.
-I liked the NordVPN apps more, as they're visually pleasant and intuitive.
+While NordVPN and ExpressVPN apps for Windows and Mac are easy to install and use, they offer a totally different experience.
+I liked the NordVPN apps more; they're visually pleasant and intuitive.
 On the other hand, ExpressVPN is much easier to use, as there are no distracting elements and fewer features if you’re a total beginner.

 Interestingly, NordVPN has two apps for macOS.
 The version on the Apple Store is recommended because it supports all tunneling protocols, including NordLynx.
-In the past, the version from NordVPN’s website only supported OpenVPN, but now, both versions offer the same protocols, making the Apple Store version the better option for most users.
+In the past, the version from NordVPN’s website only supported OpenVPN, but now, both versions offer the same protocols.

 Neither provider has a GUI for Linux.
 I can recommend Surfshark if you want a Linux VPN with a GUI.
 Without a graphical user interface, you control everything using the command line instead.
 Moreover, NordVPN's Linux app is open source.
 In the future, I’d like both providers to develop a GUI for better usability.